 Please remember that these results are not a diagnosis.
 These results are common and if you believe you need to talk to someone, help is available.

 Though you do not seem to display signs of depression, you may still want to consult with a professional to verify if what you've been experiencing is something worth exploring further with a mental health professional.
 You can get help by speaking with a licensed professional therapist.
-This is available online through Talkspace, a leading therapy provider that connects you with therapists through video sessions, voice and text messaging.
-Over 1 million people, many of them battling depression, have signed up for Talkspace.
+You can find one online through Calmerry, a leading therapy provider that connects you with therapists through video sessions, voice and text messaging.
+Thousands of people, many of them battling depression, have signed up for Calmerry.

 Data source: National Center for Health Statistics: Mental Health - Household Pulse Survey - COVID-19